jmromer/fake_friends/README.md

 ## Source
 Images come from user contributions on uiFaces.com.
-Posts are non-retweet tweets from the associated twitter profiles (assuming they're public).
+Posts are non-retweet tweets from the associated twitter profiles (all public).

 Many thanks to these users for their contributions.